gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ### `item_display_name(item )`
  Returns the name of the item as a Text Value. `item` should be a list of `[item_name, count, nbt]`, or just an item name.

- Please note that it is a translated value, and the result of it converting to a string may be affacted by your language.
+ Please note that it is a translated value, and the result of it converting to a string will using your servers language, but when you use print() to broadcast it to players, it will use each player's own language.

  If the item is renamed, it will also be reflected in the results.